Wendo Kolosoy: Childhood and occupations

-Kolosoy lost his father at the age of seven and was subsequently raised by his mother, who was herself a singer and frequently performed using a traditional instrument known as the Mukwasa (the scraper).
-Before her death, she entrusted this instrument to him, likening it to a symbolic standard and instructing him to make use of it.
+Kolosoy lost his father at the age of seven and was later raised by his mother, who was herself a singer and often performed using a traditional instrument known as the Mukwasa (the scraper).
+Before her death, she entrusted the instrument to him and instructed him to make use of it.
 He began playing the guitar and performing at the age of eleven.
-Following her passing when Wendo was nine years old, he was placed in an orphanage operated by the Society of the Missionaries of Africa, and remained there until he was 12 or 13, expelled when the fathers disapproved of the lyrics of his songs.
+Following her death when Wendo was nine years old, he was placed in an orphanage operated by the Society of the Missionaries of Africa, and remained there until he was 12 or 13, but was later expelled when the fathers disapproved of the lyrics of his songs.

 Although music would eventually define his career, Wendo initially pursued a variety of occupations.
 He worked as a boxer, sailor, and longshoreman in the Belgian Congo, Cameroon, and Senegal.
 At the age of thirteen, he began traveling as a boatman (greaser) with the Office des Transports Coloniaux (OTRACO), later known as ONATRA and today as the Société Commerciale des Transports et des Ports (SCTP).
 He was also employed by the Mbila Company and another enterprise referenced by Congolese music journalist Jeannot Ne Nzau Diop as "huilerie Heb", likely a misrendering of Huileries du Congo Belge.
 The musicologist Clément Ossinondé recorded that Wendo served aboard the steamer Luxembourg, which traversed the Kasaï and Congo Rivers.
 In his spare hours, he would sit on deck, guitar in hand, performing songs inspired by the vocal traditions of the riverside communities along the Kasaï and Congo.